seinecle/umigon-tokenizer/README.md

 ## Releases

-* 2023, Oct 17: version 0.20
+* 2023, Oct 17: version 0.21

 Upgraded the emoji dep to 1.3.0.
 Fixed a part where looking for the alias of an emoji could return a NPE.
+Fixed a regression where this NPE fix messed up with the semi-colon form of emojis.
+Addd a test for this.

 * 2023, Oct 10: version 0.19